ElnurHello/Master_Calculator/README.md

-This is a mastered calculator program that has been mastered in Java
+This is a basic calculator program that has been mastered in Java